GliozzoJ/pathonet_compression/README.md

   pip install ./sHAM_package
   ```

-* With the environment active, clone this repository in the indicated position inside the sHAM package and install the required depedencies:
+* With the environment active, clone this repository in the folder ``./sHAM/experiments/performance_eval`` inside the sHAM package and install the required depedencies:

   ```
   cd ./experiments/performance_eval